-4.20 There is no requirement for Club schemes to provide benefits on the death of a scheme member to the member's unmarried partner (other than a civil partner).
+4.20 There is no requirement for Club schemes to provide benefits on the death of a scheme member to the member's unmarried partner (other than a civil partner) if these benefits are not provided under the scheme rules.
 The tables of factors at Annex 1 provide for those schemes which offer survivor's benefits to committed unmarried partners of scheme members.
-If a Club transfer is made between schemes, one of which has unmarried partner's benefits and the other not, the service credits offered in the receiving scheme will reflect the value of this benefit difference.
-For example, if the schemes are identical apart from the unmarried partner's benefit provided under the sending scheme then the receiving scheme will offer credits greater than year-for-year.